spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/04-nameservice/02-messages.md

 - name is the name the user sets
 - value is the literal value that the name resolves to

-This `ignite scaffold message` command modifies and creates the same set of files as the `MsgBuyName` message.
+This `spellshape scaffold message` command modifies and creates the same set of files as the `MsgBuyName` message.

 ### Add The MsgDeleteName Message